tyler-vs/sublime-snippets/README.md

 * Download the .zip file from the GitHub downloads modal
 * Unzip the files and rename the folder to "sublime-snippets"
-* Copy the folder to your Sublime Text 2 user packagers directory (`~/Library/Application Support/Sublime Text 2/Packages/User/)
+* Copy the folder to your Sublime Text 2 user packagers directory ~~(`~/Library/Application Support/Sublime Text 2/Packages/User/)`~~ `/Users/tylervs/Library/Application Support/Sublime Text 3/Packages/User`

 Bugs & Additions